bitcoindevkit/bdk-cli/README.md

 ### bdk-cli bin usage examples

-To get usage information for the `bdk-cli` bin use the below command which returns a list of available wallet options and commands:
+To get usage information for the `bdk-cli` binary use the below command which returns a list of available wallet options and commands:

 ```shell